 For example, the cakes and cinnamon rolls have a good balance of sweetness and spice.
 Real ingredients are used instead of artificial essence, so the sweets have a nicer accent and taste much better.
 They also have the right amount of moisture.
 Rose also makes vegan whipped cream extremely well.
 If there are baked goods with whipped cream on the day of your visit, grab some.
 You won’t regret it!

-Besides the baked goods on the shelf, you will also enjoy chatting to Rose when visiting the bakery.
+Besides the baked goods on the shelf, you will also enjoy chatting with Rose when visiting the bakery.
 Her warm and sweet personality is reflected in the food she makes.

 Coffee and other drinks are on the menu, too!